bobjacobsen/EventTools/eventtools/load-new-year-ops.md

     - [ ] Edit define_views.sql (you don't have to save it) to replace prefix_ with bayrails2017_

-- Sequel Pro
+- Sequel Pro (for localhost database update)
     - [ ] Start mySql, log on to localhost
     - [ ] Make sure sneumann database exists and is selected
     - [ ] "Query" icon, paste the load content (from above) in window, select entire pasted content, hit "Run Selection": should see about 84 queries, 1686 rows affected
     - [ ] "Query" icon, paste define_views.sql contents in window, select entire pasted content, hit "Run Selection": should see about 14 queries

 - [ ] Check that localhost is working

 - Go to the Bayrails phpMyAdmin
     - [ ] do the data insert via "SQL" and cut&paste
     - [ ] refresh tables to see the new ones
     - [ ] do the view creation via "SQL" and cut&paste